dmarconi/VBFSUSYSpring15/README.md

 ### tools

-Stores all the necessary ROOT macros.
-Each one of the macros take one or multiple .root files produced by the analyzers (stored in the subfolders) and creates variables distribution plots, cross section limits and "signal distributions vs selection cut" predictions.
+Stores all the following ROOT macros:

+- crvalidation: creates stacked histograms of the main background distributions of the main physical distributions for the most important control regions.

+- prospects_13TeV: creates signal and background distribution predictions;

+- xseclimits: is the core of the PhD thesis study.
+Takes all the .root files produced by the analyzers as input and searches for the cross section limit minimum versus 3 of the main analysis variables for each of the signal scenarios considered in the analysis.
+Furthermore creates 2-D histograms of the cross section limit distribution and makes comparison between the cross section prediction of the CMS experiment at LHC and the results coming from this analysis.